 The Pavlis Honors Pathway Program Advisors serve as mentors and success coaches to guide you through the required components to graduate with honors from Michigan Tech.
 Once accepted to the Honors Pathway Program, you will enroll in HON2150 and choose one of the Honors Advisors listed below.

-Jim Baker serves part time with the Pavlis Honors College as Co-Director of the Innovation Center for Entrepreneurship in addition to his primary duties related to administration of sponsored research at Michigan Tech and the commercialization of technologies that arise from that research.
+Jim Baker serves part time with the Pavlis Honors College as Co-Director of Husky Innovate in addition to his primary duties related to commercialization of technologies that arise from research at Michigan Tech and responsibility for contracts related research and intellectual property management.
 He began his career as a consulting engineer working with large companies and regulatory agencies on projects directed at reducing economic and environmental waste associated with manufacturing processes and products.
 Over the last 20 years, he has been involved closely in the commercialization of early stage technologies through the development of startup businesses and structuring partnerships and licensing relationships with established companies.
+Outside of his role at Michigan Tech he is also co-owner of a UP-based snowshoe manufacturing company and spends time as a volunteer in various organizations associated with natural resource management and outdoor recreation.
 He enjoys working with students to develop structured and milestone-based plans for following through on realization of innovation outcomes characterized by the transformation of ideas into economic and societal value.

 Rick Berkey is a Professor of Practice in the Pavlis Honors College and Director of Michigan Tech's Enterprise Program.
 Rick's background includes degrees in engineering (MSME) and business (MBA) and 25 years of professional experience split equally between industry and academia.
 Prior to joining Michigan Tech in 2006, Rick worked in various roles in engineering, research and development, program management, operations, and continuous improvement.
 His experiences working as a certified Six Sigma Black Belt at Honeywell and Dana Corporation inspired him to pursue a career in higher education, where he teaches courses in product development, quality, and continuous improvement.
 Additionally, Rick has served as the faculty advisor for the Supermileage Systems Enterprise since 2008.
 Rick enjoys meeting with students to learn about their personal and professional goals and discuss how the Honors Pathway Program can be used to enhance and differentiate their experiences while at Michigan Tech.